 - Drug therapies: Through basic studies of the molecular and genetic basis of scleroderma, scientists have identified a large number of potential therapeutic targets.
 Other researchers are testing existing drugs to see if they are successful in delaying cardiovascular changes.

 - Animal models: Experiments using mice have proved valuable in past research on scleroderma.
 Further research using existing strains of mice continues.

-- Cytokines: Studies have shown that certain chemicals called cytokines, made from cells in the body, enhance the development of increased collagen.
+- Cytokines: Studies have shown that certain chemicals called cytokines, made from cells in the body, contribute to inflammation.
 Researchers are trying to determine how cytokines contribute to the disease process.

 More information on research is available from the following websites:

 - NIH Clinical Research Trials and You was designed to help people learn more about clinical trials, why they matter, and how to participate.
 Visitors to the website will find information about the basics of participating in a clinical trial, first-hand stories from clinical trial volunteers, explanations from researchers, and links on how to search for a trial or enroll in a research-matching program.

 - ClinicalTrials.gov offers up-to-date information for locating federally and privately supported clinical trials for a wide range of diseases and conditions.

 - NIH RePORTER is an electronic tool that allows users to search a repository of both intramural and extramural NIH-funded research projects from the past 25 years and access publications (since 1985) and patents resulting from NIH funding.

 - PubMed is a free service of the U.S. National Library of Medicine that lets you search millions of journal citations and abstracts in the fields of medicine, nursing, dentistry, veterinary medicine, the health care system, and preclinical sciences.